HaroldSaenz87/Garage-Locator/README.md

 Terminal Based:

-The task is to implement an efficient Garage Locator System for a monster campus represented as a Cartesian plane.
+The task is to implement an efficient Garage Locator System for a campus represented as a Cartesian plane.
 Users can locate garages near their position and query specific coordinates to check for a garage and its rank in a sorted list.

 The program's key features include: